IILLC/COC-Solunar-Calendar/README.md

 This template is for use in a child theme under the Customizr main theme.

-Dee it in action here: http://www.campoutcolorado.com/best-fishing-times-solunar-calendar/
+See it in action here: http://www.campoutcolorado.com/best-fishing-times-solunar-calendar/

 === Camp Out Colorado Solunar Calendar ===
 Contributors: Troy Whitney